 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of timber stud construction finished in plasterboard.
-There are tiled wall finishes.
-Floors including sub floors Flooring on the ground floor is of solid concrete construction and flooring on the upper floor is of suspended timber construction.
-There is no sub floor to inspect.
+Internal walls are a mixture of masonry construction plastered on hard and lined walls internally.
+Floors including sub floors Flooring throughout is of suspended timber construction.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery is of timber and there are timber internal doors, some incorporating glazed panels.
-The kitchen contains floor and wall mounted storage units.
+Internal joinery is generally of timber with timber internal pass doors.
+The kitchen is fitted with floor and wall mounted storage units.
+There is a sink within the kitchen.
+The utility room is fitted with floor mounted units only.
+There is a stainless steel sink within the utility room.
 Chimney breasts and fireplaces None.
 Internal decorations Visually inspected.
-Internal decorative finishes are papered or painted.
+Internal decoration is generally of a painted finish.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electrical switch gear is located in a cupboard within the entrance vestibule.
+The electrical switchgear is located within the utility room.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-The gas meter is located within an external meter box.
+Mains gas supply.
+The gas meter is located within an external box.